 A special guest post by Denny’s franchise owners Tina & Glenn Beattie

-This June, select Denny’s restaurants in 13 different states will be raising funds for Cookies for Kids’ Cancer.
-This is the fourth year in a row Denny’s has joined us in the fight against childhood cancer, and the annual campaign is expanding each year.
+This July, select Denny’s restaurants in different states will be raising funds for Cookies for Kids’ Cancer.
+This is the sixth year in a row Denny’s has joined us in the fight against childhood cancer, and the annual campaign is expanding each year.
 It all began in 2011 when two franchise owners, Tina and Glenn Beattie, came across Cookies in a magazine article and decided they wanted to help make a difference.
 In a special guest post, they share their experience on what inspired them to get involved.

 When we read about Cookies for Kids’ Cancer in a magazine, we were inspired by the positive approach they were taking to raise much needed funds for pediatric cancer research – such fun.
 Cookies and bake sales – who doesn’t love cookies!
 We ordered a bunch of cookies, and reached out to see how we could use our restaurants to help the cause.

 In May 2011, our 28 Denny’s in Western and Central New York held month-long fundraisers for Cookies for Kids’ Cancer.
 For each donation made, paper “cookies” were signed and hung on the walls of the diners.
 By the end of the month, tens of thousands of cookies lined every wall, window and door frame of our restaurants!
 Thanks to our guests we raised $75,000 in that first month! – a sum that through Cookies for Kids’ Cancer will help fund lifesaving research and treatments.